Educational Purpose Disclaimer

 OpenFPC

-OpenFPC is a full-packet capture system that records network traffic for security analysis and forensic investigation.
+OpenFPC is a full-packet capture and indexing system that continuously records network traffic for long-term security analysis and forensic investigation.
+It integrates with existing security tools to provide evidence-quality packet archives.

 pfSense

-pfSense is a popular open-source firewall and router platform based on FreeBSD.
-It offers advanced features such as VPN support, traffic filtering, and network monitoring.
+pfSense is a popular open-source firewall and router platform built on FreeBSD.
+It offers advanced features including VPN support, traffic shaping, intrusion detection integration, and detailed network monitoring — all through a powerful web-based interface.

 OPNsense

-OPNsense is another powerful firewall platform designed for network security and traffic management.
-It includes enterprise-grade features and a user-friendly interface.
+OPNsense is a feature-rich firewall platform designed for enterprise-grade network security and traffic management.
+It includes two-factor authentication, built-in IDS/IPS via Suricata, and a modern, user-friendly administration interface.

 OpenVPN